LightraysTech/Lightrays/README.md

 # Lightrays
-A modern and lightweight web design framework, with normal Website, ReactJS and Sass support.
+A modern and lightweight web design framework, with and Sass support.

 Demo Website: https://ncoder77.github.io/Lightrays-examples/